imixs/imixs-cloud/doc/STORAGE.md

 	$ service glusterd status

-Repeat this installation on each node you wish to joing your gluster network storrage.
+Repeat this installation on each node you wish to joing your gluster network storage.

 ## Setup Gluster Network